microstream-one/microstream/storage/rest/service-sparkjava/README.md

 To set an other url root then 'microstream' use the constructor:

 ```
-final StorageRestServiceDefault service = RestServiceResolver.getType(storage, StorageRestServiceDefault.class);
+final StorageRestServiceSparkJava service = RestServiceResolver.getType(storage, StorageRestServiceSparkJava.class);
 service.setInstanceName(storageName);
 service.start();

 ```

 #### 5.1.2 Port
-To set an other port then the default port 4567 it is required to provide a custom confgured Spark Server session to the StorageRestService constructor:
+To set an other port then the default port 4567 it is required to provide a custom configured Spark Server session to the StorageRestService constructor:

 ```
 final Service service = Service.ignite().port(port);
-final StorageRestServiceDefault service = RestServiceResolver.getType(storage, StorageRestServiceDefault.class);
+final StorageRestServiceSparkJava service = RestServiceResolver.getType(storage, StorageRestServiceSparkJava.class);
 service.setSparkService(sparkService);
 service.start();